Darvid-223/Pythonhotkey/README.md

-# HotPythonscript
+# Pythonscript

-Hotpythonscript is a simple and efficient script, similar to AutoHotkey, written in Python for Linux Manjaro users.
+Pythonscript is a simple and efficient script, similar to AutoHotkey, written in Python for Linux Manjaro users.
 This project aims to provide an easy-to-use tool for automating repetitive tasks, creating custom hotkeys, and enhancing productivity on Linux Manjaro.

 ## Features